csiglab/Produceologia/docs/Production/README.md

 > "Industry is not a movable object...
 At its core, it is an organizational and social capacity—and it is this capacity that determines the effectiveness of physical capital." — Lu Feng

+> Enterprises have a very deep relationship with suppliers → almost a **symbiotic one**.
+So Industrial policy perce - as buy local cannot create an suppliers ecosystem - China was helped by the US in jump-starting there industry.

 ## Industry Classification

 | **Level** | **Name**             | **Description**                                                                                                                                       |